 - 1.5 The Housing Revenue Account (HRA) is a ring-fenced account which ensures that council housing does not subsidise, or is itself subsidised, by other local services.
-HRA capital expenditure is therefore recorded separately. - 1.6 Governance: Service managers submit bids in order to include projects in the Authority's capital programme.
-The Senior Leadership Team appraises all bids based on a comparison of service priorities and makes recommendations to the Mayor's Advisory Board.
-The final capital programme is then presented to Cabinet in January and to Council in February each year. - 1.7 All capital expenditure must be financed, either from external sources (government grants and other contributions), the Authority's own resources (revenue, reserves and capital receipts) or debt (borrowing, leasing and Private Finance Initiative).
+HRA capital expenditure is therefore recorded separately. - 1.6 Governance: Following an officer process, taking account of service priorities, recommendations are made to the Mayor's Advisory Board.
+The final capital programme is then presented to Cabinet in January and to Council in February/March each year. - 1.7 All capital expenditure must be financed, either from external sources (government grants and other contributions), the Authority's own resources (revenue, reserves and capital receipts) or debt (borrowing, leasing and Private Finance Initiative).
 The planned financing of the above expenditure is as follows:

-Table 2: Capital financing in £ millions
+Table 2: Capital financing in £millions